msemtd/elden-bong/README.md

 ## Basic Desktop App Needs
 * settings, menus, dialog boxes
 * lit-gui for rough test-mode menu
-* not going down the React route for now
+* not going down the React route for now though I am enjoying Van-JS!
 * jBox for dialog boxes
 * YAML for settings

+# MINI-GAMES

-# As a container for little game ideas
+As a container for little game and app ideas!

 Why maintain multiple repos for projects that nobody else cares about?
 Hmmm, my goal is to evolve a convenient and enjoyable platform for mostly 3D desktop applications.
 I can just bundle all my other throwaway junk apps in here and use this app as a vehicle.